lookie27/jekyll-now/_posts/2020-11-05-Getting-started-with-Alloy.md

 ## Flow control app
-What we are going to model is a smart sink.
+We are going to model is a smart sink.
 This smart sink will have the ability to be filled up via a mobile application.

 The sink has a water valve, a drain valve, and a water level sensor which are all connected to a wifi network.